open-telemetry/opentelemetry.io/content/en/docs/demo/services/cart.md

 ## Logs

-Logs should be configured in .NET dependency injection container on `LoggingBuilder` level by calling `AddOpenTelemetry()`.
+Logs are configured in the .NET dependency injection container on `LoggingBuilder` level by calling `AddOpenTelemetry()`.
 This builder configures desired options, exporters, etc.